Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 What types of books should I read to increase my vocabulary?

 Any book can help.
-Reading different genres—fiction, non-fiction, poetry, and technical texts—will show you many words.
+Reading different genres—fiction, nonfiction, poetry, and technical texts—will show you many words.

 Does reading help with stuttering?